Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgFundTreasuryResponse"></a>

 ### MsgFundTreasuryResponse
-MsgFundTreasuryResponse defines the Msg/FundTreasury response type.
+MsgFundTreasuryResponse is the Msg/FundTreasury response type.